evxyz/Haskell_For_Cats/README.md

 Haskell_For_Cats:

 Because Haskell can be hard, and cats are busy, but if cats can do it so can you.

-We gonna take Haskell by storm, with a book and video series.
+We will take Haskell by storm, with a book and video series.
-We will meet every two weeks and knock off a couple of chapters and accompanying videos.
+We shall meet every two weeks and knock off a couple of chapters and accompanying videos.

 By the time we are down we will be Hask(>>=)Kats, which are side-effect free happy kitties after they grow up.

 Join the Meetup: